Matura: Berufsmatura / Maturité professionelle / Maturità professionale

 The advanced vocational certificate (Berufsmatura/Maturité professionelle/Maturità professionale) allows access to the Fachhochschule or University of Applied Sciences and indicated both successful completion of the vocational program as well as additional advanced studies.
 It can be earned either during the vocation course or after course completion.
 Originally there were six specialties in which the certificate could be earned.
 Following the new vocational regulations of May 2015 there are now five orientations with two variants for each of the first three; "Technology, Architecture and Life Sciences", "Economics and Services", "Health and Welfare", "Art and Design", and "Nature, Agriculture and Food Services".

-In the Ukrainian diaspora
+Ukrainian diaspora

 Matura is common in Ukrainian secondary education in the Ukrainian diaspora, specifically in the United States and Canada.
 It is usually run by Saturday Ukrainian Education schools sponsored by the Ukrainian Congress Committee of America, which regulates and writes the various tests.
 Children of Ukrainian descent are tested on Saturdays during a month-long period toward the end of their junior or senior year of high school on their knowledge of Ukrainian, geography, history, culture, and literature.
 Often, these tests are approved by local governments' accreditation standards as a second-language school which can, under certain circumstances, be applied to other schools.